MicrosoftDocs/SupportArticles-docs/support/azure/devops/resource-not-exist-error-services-deployment.md

 ms.custom: sap:Pipelines
 ms.reviewer:
 ms.service: azure-devops
-ms.subservice: ts-pipelines
 ---
 # Resource doesn't exist error with services deployment

 ## Symptoms

-Your tasks may cause the error "Error: Resource 'xxxxxxxx' doesn't exist.
-Resource should exist before deployment" in the following scenarios:
+The following scenarios may cause your app deployment to fail with the error `Error: Resource 'xxxxxxxx' doesn't exist.
+Resource should exist before deployment`:

 - The resource was created as part of the same pipeline.